bushlab-ucl/DirectNeuralBiasing/README.md

 - Modular structure with filters, detectors, and triggers.
 - Python bindings for ease of use.

+## Libraries

+- `src/rustlib` - Rust code.
+This is where the business logic lives.
+- `src/pythonlib` - Example Python code for importing rust dnb module functions into python projects.
+- `src/cpplib` - C++ code for interfacing with Blackrock NSP system and NPlay.
+Pulls 'extern c' functions from src/Rustlib (wip)

 # Using the `PySignalProcessor` from `DirectNeuralBiasing` in Python

 ## Installation